• Skip to primary navigation

 Description

 These lemon cucumber pickles are ready with just 20 minutes of hands-on time!
-Crisp lemon cucumbers are pickled in a simple brine flavored with garlic, fresh dill, mustard seeds, pink peppercorns, and cloves.
+Crisp lemon cucumbers are pickled in a simple brine flavored with garlic, fresh dill, mustard seeds, peppercorns, and cloves.
 Made with the quick-pickle method, these tangy pickles are ready for enjoying right away though they taste best after 24 hours.

 Ingredients